 - Financial analysis provides an opportunity for the farmer to determine the farm business’s profitability and financial efficiency.
 Using information generated from the management reports (financial statements), the farmer can benchmark the business against other farms in the industry, determine strengths and weaknesses, measure financial progress, and set financial goals.
 Financial analysis also allows for future management and decision-making.

-The Extension Farm Financial Statement and Analysis Tool consists of excel worksheets that provide a means and help in developing the financial statements: balance sheet, income statement, statement of cash flows, and statement of owner equity.
-This Spreadsheet Tool is more involved than other calculators in that it offers an opportunity to input and connect all of your financial statements to conduct financial analysis of your farm business.
+The Extension Farm Financial Statement and Analysis Tools consists of excel worksheets that 1) provide a means and help in developing the financial statements: balance sheet, income statement, statement of cash flows, and statement of owner equity and 2) automatically calculate and organize relevant financial ratios for analysis.
+The Spreadsheet Tools are more involved than other calculators in that it offers an opportunity to input and connect all of your financial statements to conduct financial analysis of your farm business.
 As with many spreadsheet tools, there are tradeoffs between simplification, accuracy, and depth.

 Share your feedback on this tool by contacting our Extension team at farms@extension.wisc.edu